 Doctoral students may petition for these once they have satisfied all university and departmental requirements.

 To earn an MA degree in the field of Mathematics, students must complete:

-- Complete with a grade of B or better a course of study approved by the department.
+- Complete with a grade of B (3.00 grade points) or better a course of study approved by the department.
 (Students may transfer credits from another university only with the approval of both the department and the University Graduate Council.)

 - Perform satisfactorily on the general examinations in algebra, analysis, and topology or prepare and present an oral defense of an original thesis acceptable to the department